The Hunt Calendars service supports numerous features that make it a powerful and flexible communication tool.

 If you need additional custom features and functionality, we can

-alter the behavior and look your calendar to meet your needs.
+alter the behavior and look of your calendar to meet your needs.

 - Calendar events can be viewed as a list or grid.